 It’s very easy to make small mistakes when you’re trying out a recipe for the first time.
 Sometimes you might be a little tired or you might just want to get things done fast.

-Try to walk through the steps of the recipe in your head to determine if you missed something.
+Try to walk through the steps in your head to determine if you missed something.
 You’re most likely going to have to throw out the batch of macarons that you already made, but you can try to get it right the next time you make them.

 You might even want to try out a different recipe if you find that the one you’ve been using isn’t working for you.
-It’s possible that you might have better luck with another recipe, and there are plenty of macaron recipes out there for you to peruse.
+It’s possible that you might have better luck with another one, and there are plenty of macaron recipes out there for you to try.

 You Gave up on Drying Too Early